 Both the Platinum Delta SkyMiles Credit Card and the Delta Reserve Credit Card from American Express offer a free companion certificate each year upon renewal.
-This means that once per year you can buy a round trip flight for two people and pay for just one (plus taxes and fees, capped at $75, for the other).
-Here are the tips you need to know to get the most value from your certificates…
+This means that once per year you can buy a round trip flight for two people and pay for just one (plus taxes and fees for the other).
+Here are tips you need to know to get the most value from your certificates…

 - Buy tickets early.
 Companion Tickets are only valid for economy discount fare classes L, U, T, X, V and, for the Reserve card only, first-class fare classes A, and I. If you wait too long before booking your tickets, you may not find two available seats in those fare classes.